cylc/cylc-doc/src/glossary.rst

       .. admonition:: Cylc 7
          :class: tip

-         In Cylc 7 and earlier "workflows" were referred to as "suites".
+         In Cylc 7 and earlier, "workflows" were referred to as "suites".

    workflow name
       The workflow name is a path relative to the cylc-run directory which contains one or more workflow :term:`run directories <run directory>`.

       Task jobs can get the workflow name from ``$CYLC_WORKFLOW_NAME`` in their runtime environment.

       Unlike :term:`workflow id` the name is not always a unique identifier.
 In the example below ``run1`` and ``run2`` would both have the same name,